Jomy10/rpg-lang/README.md

 ### Minimum operating system:
 - MacOS: 64-bit 10.7+
-- Linux:
+- Linux: 64-bit (kernel 4.2, glibc 2.17+)
-- Windows
+- Windows: 64-bit Windows 7+

-If you need a 32-bit binary, you can compile the cli manually by running `cargo build --release`.
-This will build the cli for your machine.
+If you need a 32-bit binary, you can compile the cli manually by running `cargo build --release` inside of the rpg-cli folder .
+This will build the cli for your machine and put it in the target/release folder

+## Contributing
+I welcome all contributions.
+Feel free to open an issue about anything and optionally a pull request.

+Also, if you want to, please take a look at the issues, some of them are improvements I want to make, others are bugs that need ot be fixed.
+I could use soe help with them.

 ## Using the CLI
 To compile your rpg program, you can use the cli: